Public Assistance (PA) Grant Program

 • Reduced by all applicable credits, such as insurance proceeds and salvage values.

-The cost of eligible work is typically a shared cost.
-The Federal share of assistance is generally not less than 75 percent of the eligible cost for Emergency Measures and Permanent Work.
-The grant recipient is usually the State.
-The Recipient determines how the non-Federal share – up to 25 percent – is split with eligible Subrecipients (Applicants).
-There are exceptions.
+Funds provided within the Public Assistance (PA) Grant Program for eligible Applicants, facilities, work, and cost is typically a shared cost.
+The Federal share of assistance provided by the Federal government for Public Assistance grants is generally not less than 75 percent of the eligible cost.
+The grant recipient is usually the State, and the Recipient determines how the non-Federal share (up to 25 percent) is split with eligible Subrecipients (Applicants).
+Oftentimes, the non-Federal share must be covered by the Applicants, however there are exceptions.

 Examples of Eligible PA Work